pberba/pberba.github.io/security/_posts/2021-11-22-linux-threat-hunting-for-persistence-sysmon-auditd-webshell.md

 **MITRE**: [https://attack.mitre.org/techniques/T1505/003/](https://attack.mitre.org/techniques/T1505/003/)

-A web shell is backdoor installed in a web server by an attacker.
+A web shell is a backdoor installed in a web server by an attacker.
 Once installed, it becomes the initial foothold of the attacker, and if it’s never detected, then it becomes an easy persistent backdoor.

 In our example, to install a web shell we add a bad `.php` file inside`/var/www/html` Some reasons this can happen are: